aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-cvp-avd-project.md

-# How to build your first project with AVD and CVP
+# Build Your First Project With AVD and CVP

 This document explains how to customize demo information and set up an environment.
 A complete Git repository is available and can be used as support for this how-to document.